MattiSG/SemWiktionary/README.md

 SemWiktionary
 =============

-Java API to locally access data from [wiktionary](http://fr.wiktionary.org).
-Specific target is the French wiktionary.
+Java API to locally access data from [Wiktionary](http://fr.wiktionary.org), a collaboratively-edited, free dictionary.
+Specific target is the French Wiktionary.

 Goal
 ----